Nanette Carter's Statement

 In the past two years I’ve been working on three series simultaneously that reflect the zeitgeists of our time.
 They include Cantilevered, The Weight and Afro Sentinels.
 With advancements in Technology, the pervasive use of social media, Donald Trump and social injustices seen around the world there is much to respond to.
 All of this while balancing responsibilities to family, our jobs and friends.
 Welcome to the Twenty-First Century.
 This lays heavy on us, figuratively acting as a great weight on our shoulders, hence the title, "The Weight".

 In the series “Cantilevered” the act of balancing the bombardment of information and responsibilities while deciding what is actually of great import is a harrowing act.
+Social media, the global pandemic and global warming are issues of concern while living in the 21st Century.
 Cantilevered is an architectural term where a building is anchored at one end and balancing a structure that extends out horizontally.
 The structure then becomes a metaphor for our lives.
 With some of the works in this series the shapes appear to be teetering and falling off the structural plinth.
 Mimicking the idea of letting go or prioritizing in hopes of gaining some normalcy or balance during these anxiety driven times.

 “Afro Sentinels” is coming from a fantasy world where warriors are in service to protect all black and brown people of the world from social injustices.
 Each warrior is unique in girth and stature but all have the acumen and strength to demolish adversarial forces.
 This body of work is predated by many ancient societies around the globe where guardians are placed in front of Temples or at burial sights to protect.